RobertoLJr/gamelist/README.md

 **Games**
 ```
 GET     /games           - Retrieve all games
 GET     /games/{id}      - Retrieve a game by ID
 ```

 **GameLists**

 ```
 GET     /game_lists/{id}/games          - Retrieve all games from a particular list
+POST    /game_lists/{id}/replacement    - Move a game from a source to target position
 ```

 ## Project Structure